casey/just/README.md

 Missing source files for optional imports do not produce an error.

+Importing the same source file multiple times is not an error.

 ### Modules<sup>1.19.0</sup>

 A `justfile` can declare modules using `mod` statements.